 - Golf balloons (you’ll need to have them blown up at Party City near you) as a high chair backdrop

-- Green balloons to alternate with the golf balloon
+- Green balloons to alternate with the golf balloons

 Another party idea was to have golf ball cake pops.
 That would have been super cute if we had time!

-We didn’t have party favors, but these would be super cute if we had them customized.
+We didn’t have party favors, but this set would be super cute if we had them customized.
 It comes with a custom golf ball and golf tees.

 Food and Drinks